Physical modeling of viscous disc evolution around magnetized neutron star. Aql X-1 2013 outburst decay: Model of magnetically-truncated self-irradiated disc during outburst

 Thermalization of the incident flux in the disc upper layer leads to the enhancement of the local black-body radiation.
 Subsequently, the local effective temperature can be expressed as

 Observed spectral flux is calculated taking into account possible color correction:

-where $i$ is the disc inclination to the line of sight, $d$ is the distance to the source, $T_\mathrm{eff}$ is obtained according to \eqref{eq.Teff}, and $B_\nu$ is the blackbody intensity.
-In the photosphere of the disc electron scattering can modify the blackbody spectrum~\citep{shakura-sunyaev1973,Taam-Meszaros1987}.
-The color correction factor $f_{\rm col}$ approximate effects of electron scattering in the disc photosphere~\cite{shi-tak1995,davis_et2005}.
-Color correction factor $f_{\rm col}$ is set to unity for the optical and IR bands and to 1.7, for X-ray.
+where {\vseven ${\rm d}\Omega = 2\pi r{\rm d}r \cos{i}/d^2$ is the solid angle, at which an observer sees a disc ring,} $i$ is the disc inclination to the line of sight, $d$ is the distance to the source, $T_\mathrm{eff}$ is obtained according to \eqref{eq.Teff}, and {\vseven $I_\nu$ is the ring intensity.} In the photosphere of the disc electron scattering can modify the blackbody spectrum~\citep{shakura-sunyaev1973,Taam-Meszaros1987}.
+The color correction factor $f_{\rm col}$ approximate effects of electron scattering in the disc photosphere~\cite{shi-tak1995,davis_et2005}: $I_\nu = B_\nu (f_{\rm col} \,T_\mathrm{eff})/f_{\rm col}^4. $ Color correction factor $f_{\rm col}$ is set to unity for the optical and IR bands and to 1.7, for X-ray.
 We ignore effects of irradiation when calculating flux in an X-ray band.

 The viscous heat flux determines $T_\vis$ as follows:

 where the torque $F$ is taken as the solution to the viscous evolution equation \eqref{eq.diffusion}.
 In the central parts of the disc, the heat released by the viscosity dominates largely any irradiation.